artidoro/qlora/README.md

 Due to resource constraints the demo could be slow.
 We are working to release fast inference kernels to alleviate inference speed issues.

 ## Installation
+Coming soon.

+The necessary changes to use QLoRA will soon be merged in the HF transformers library.
+We will update with installation info as soon as possible.

 ## Getting Started
 The `qlora.py` code is a starting point for finetuning and inference on various datasets.